 General Information and Leadership Responsibilities

-Members of the Board of Trustees and Council Members are expected to work cooperatively to attain desired results.
+Members of the Board of Directors, Council, and Committee Members are expected to work cooperatively to attain desired results.
 Leadership responsibilities encompass problem-solving and decision-making expertise, a broad national perspective, administrative and policy-making abilities, and strength of conviction to act in the best interests of the American Dental Assistants Association (ADAA).
 The success of the ADAA is directly proportional to the effectiveness of its leadership.

-Council members shall be expected to respond immediately to all correspondence and to transmit the required number of copies to the appropriate people.
-Council members shall include the Council Chair and designated staff representative in all correspondence and emails.
-Council members who disregard communications or do not follow through on assignments or participate in council activities to the satisfaction of the Chair shall be reported to the President for appropriate action.
+Council and committee members shall be expected to respond immediately to all correspondence and to transmit the required number of copies to the appropriate people.
+Council and committee members shall include the Council/Committee Chair and designated staff representative in all correspondence and emails.
+Council and committee members who disregard communications or do not follow through on assignments or participate in council/committee activities to the satisfaction of the Chair shall be reported to the President for appropriate action.

-Since a council position is an appointed position, the President has the authority to remove a council member or reassign a council member’s duties at any time.
-At such time a council member is removed or reassigned, the president shall give notice to that member and the Board of Trustees.
+Since a council or committee position is an appointed position, the President has the authority to remove a member or reassign a member’s duties at any time.
+At such time a council or committee member is removed or reassigned, the president shall give notice to that member and the Board of Directors.

-It is expected that Council Chairs shall report the Councils' actions to the Board of Trustees at the established deadline date.
-Council Chairs shall be responsible to obtain information from the Subcommittee Chairs, to be included in the Council Report.
-It is also expected that the Council Chair will report back to the Council members within 30 days of each Board meeting activity and actions related to their Council.
+It is expected that Council/Committee Chairs shall report the groups' actions to the Board of Directors at the established deadline date.
+Chairs shall be responsible to obtain information from the Subcommittee Chairs, to be included in the Council Report.
+It is also expected that the Chair will report back to the Council members within 30 days of each Board meeting activity and actions related to their Council.

 All Council Chairs/Vice-Chairs are responsible for initiating an annual review of Council responsibilities and related documents with the Council members and recommending changes as needed to the Manual of Procedures, the ADAA website, and the Strategic Plan.

-Council Chairs are responsible to convene and preside over an initial meeting of their assigned Council to address directives and complete preliminary Council business within thirty (30) days of post Board.
-Additional meetings will be convened by the Chair as needed to fulfill all Council responsibilities.
-The Chair shall submit a full report of all Council activities by the designated deadline for inclusion in materials for all Board meetings and Annual Session.
+Council Chairs are responsible to convene and preside over an initial meeting of their assigned Council to address directives and complete preliminary Council or committee business within thirty (30) days of post Board.
+Additional meetings will be convened by the Chair as needed to fulfill all Council/committee responsibilities.
+The Chair shall submit a full report of all activities by the designated deadline for inclusion in materials for all Board meetings and Annual Session.

 Title: Executive DirectorEmail